 Next we lingered at a stall selling speck (cured pork, like bacon) and a local Alsacian smoked sausage made from beef and pork.
 Everywhere throughout the markets, the sweet spicy fragrance of hot mulled wine permeated the air.

 In Strasbourg, the capital and largest city in the Grande Est region of north-eastern France and seat of the European Parliament, we had lunch at a little café called Patisserie Barthelemy.
 The café is an outlet for fine pastries and specialty chocolates.
 There were so many tempting sweets to choose from.
 We followed our main course of Quiche Lorraine with an éclair (Judy) and a coffee cream and hazelnut slice (Tony).
-The following photographs give you some idea of how amazing these and the other desserts looked.

 The German influence is unmistakable in this part of France.
 The Kougelhopf, one of the Alsace area’s signature foods, sounds German to me.
 In fact, a similar cake is popular in southern Germany, Austria and Switzerland.
 It’s a light yeast cake or sweet bread, an upside-down round fluted fruit cake, sold in every patisserie and bakery in the region.
 The original Kougelhopf contained raisins, almonds and cherry brandy.
 We photographed these examples on display in a patisserie window in Strasbourg.